-- Choose the newly created Attach to Node.js/Chrome configuration in the Select run/debug configuration drop-down list on the toolbar and click next to it.
+Select the newly created Attach to Node.js/Chrome configuration from the Select run/debug configuration list on the toolbar and click next to it.
 The debugger stops at the breakpoints that you put in your code in IntelliJ IDEA.

 Now, every time you make any changes to the code and save them (Ctrl+S), nodemon will automatically reload the application and the debugger will automatically re-attach to the restarted process.